avaframe/AvaFrame/docs/gettingstarted.rst

 If you want to use different settings, create a ``local_`` copy of the ``.ini`` file and modify the desired parameters.

-More information about the configuration can be found here: :ref:`configuration:Configuration`
+More information about the configuration can be found here: :ref:`advancedUsage:Configuration`

 Building your run script
 ^^^^^^^^^^^^^^^^^^^^^^^^